Urgent Care for Ear, Nose and Throat

 If bacteria gets into your throat, they can cause bacterial infections.
 Strep throat is one of the most common throat infections caused by bacteria.
 Epiglottitis, tonsillitis, and uvulitis are also caused by bacterial organisms.
 Sore throats are most often caused by viruses, so antibiotics are not always necessary.
 Viruses can cause laryngitis, mononucleosis, or the common cold.
 Mumps and influenza can also cause a sore throat.

 An occasional nose bleed shouldn’t cause any problems, but you should see a provider if you have frequent nose bleeds or a bleed that doesn’t stop after 20 minutes.
 The nose contains many small blood vessels, so nose bleeds are rather common.
 In most cases, they are nothing to worry about.
 Some causes of nose bleeds include allergic reactions from rhinitis, blowing the nose too hard, overuse of nasal sprays, upper respiratory infections, or exposure to dry air.
 A nose bleed might also occur if you have a bone injury to your nose or sneeze repeatedly.

 The lining of the sinuses can become swollen or inflamed, causing them to fill with fluid.
 This creates an ideal breeding ground for bacteria, fungi, and viruses, increasing the risk for infection.
 Acute sinusitis usually lasts for one month or less, while subacute sinusitis can last from one to two months.
 Some people have chronic sinusitis, which lasts longer than two months.
 If you have several bouts of sinusitis in a short period of time, you may be diagnosed with recurrent sinusitis, which can cause ongoing respiratory problems and make conditions such as asthma worse.

-If you experience facial pain, loss of smell, nasal congestion, nasal drainage, fever, dental pain, or bad breath, schedule an appointment with one of our providers at Physicians Now.
+If you experience facial pain, loss of smell, nasal congestion, nasal drainage, fever, dental pain, or bad breath, reserve your spot with one of our providers at Physicians Now.
 If you have a bacterial sinus infection, an antibiotic can kill the bacteria and relieve your symptoms.
 Decongestants and nasal sprays can also help relieve sinus pain and congestion.